Why the latest inventories support oil and natural gas prices (Part 2 of 2)

-Natural gas price volatility is important for gas-weighted energy producers like Chesapeake Energy
+Natural gas price volatility is important for gas-weighted energy companies like CHK

-Investors with stake in natural gas through an ETF such as the U.S. Natural Gas Fund (UNG) or natural gas producers such as Chesapeake Energy (CHK), Devon Energy (DVN), Range Resources (RRC), and Quicksilver Resources (KWK) should monitor inventory draws and builds because they’re significant data points in the national supply and demand picture of natural gas.
-The supply and demand dynamics of the commodity affect its price and, in turn, the margins of companies that produce natural gas.
-This week’s increase in natural gas prices could be positive news for these companies.
+Investors who are long natural gas through an ETF such as the U.S. Natural Gas Fund (UNG) or natural gas producers such as Chesapeake Energy (CHK), Southwestern Energy (SWN), and Quicksilver Resources (KWK) should monitor inventory draws and builds because they’re significant data points in the national supply and demand picture of natural gas.
+The supply and demand dynamics of the commodity affect its price and, therefore, the margins of companies that produce natural gas.
+This week’s larger-than-expected draw of natural gas inventories may have caused part of the rise in natural gas prices.

 Browse this series on Market Realist: